ZJU-DAILY/FedCTQ/README.md

 ## Dataset

-We give a small dataset of Gowalla for running with 'gowalla_small.csv'.
-Other datasets used can be downloaded in the paper.
+We give a small dataset of Gowalla for running with 'gowalla_small.csv', while other datasets used can be downloaded in the paper.

 ## Complication